Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 - Choose the right time in spring or summer when the leaves are about a foot long.

-- Uproot the Onion clumps with your hand and separate the plants at the root ends.
+- Uproot the clumps with your hand and separate the plants at the root ends.

 - Replant it in the same manner as you do for the seedlings, ensuring a sufficient distance between the mature plants.

-- Dividing and replanting will be easy if the seedlings are 3-4 inches tall, as the roots can easily catch up with the growth.
+- Dividing and replanting will be easy if the seedlings are 3-4 inches tall, as the roots can easily regrow.

 - Water the plants after the transplant to evenly moisten their roots.